September 4, 2025

 Welcome messages work when they feel personal and include immediate value.
 Skip the generic "Thanks for subscribing!" nonsense.

 Try this framework: "Hey [name]!
 I noticed you found me through [traffic source if trackable].
-I'm sending you something special that 99% of my subscribers never see... [attach exclusive content]."
+I'm sending you something special that 99% of my subscribers never see..."
+Then attach exclusive content.

 PPV automation should segment by spending history.
 Your $500 monthly spender gets different messaging than someone who's never bought PPV.
 Most scheduling tools can segment by total spent or recent activity.

-Automation Rule: Automate the boring stuff (welcome messages, posting schedules, basic responses).
-Never automate the money conversations (PPV negotiations, custom requests, VIP interactions).
+Automation Rule: Automate the boring stuff like welcome messages, posting schedules, and basic responses.
+Never automate money conversations like PPV negotiations, custom requests, or VIP interactions.

 Scheduling That Maximizes Earnings